WASHINGTON STATE NEW TRAINING AND CREDENTIALS

 The Washingt State Department of Children, Youth and Families (DCYF) has made some changes to the training and credential requirements for child care professionals in the state.
 The purpose is to provide early learning professionals with a clear path to further their education.

 The general qualifications for staff now include the new certificate requirements.
 See WAC 110-300-0100 for more detailed information.

 - ECE Short Certificate (20 total with credits from previous level)

 - ECE State certificate (47-52 total with credits from previous level)

-The new requirements will be effective August 2019 but the DCYF is allowing 5 years to meet the new requirements.
+The new requirements have been in effect since August 1, 2019 but the DCYF is allowing 5 years to meet the new requirements.

 While this might seem a little overwhelming at first, SG Classes Online would like to help!
 You can earn 12 credits toward any of these certificates by earning your Child Development Associate (CDA) Credential.
 There are many benefits to a CDA:

 - The CDA is a nationally-recognized credential (not just WA State)

 - Earning your CDA is significantly cheaper than 12 credits through a college

 - Our CDA classes are all online so you can take them anytime, anywhere